 Information For Authors

-As the official journal of Universidad del Valle, Colombia Médica encourages submission of articles aimed at improving patient care, education, and research in primary care and medicine in all settings.
+As the official Journal of Universidad del Valle, Colombia Médica encourages submission of articles aimed at improving patient care, education, and research in primary care and medicine in all settings.
 Submissions must be original and not currently under consideration for publication in another peer-reviewed medium (paper or electronic).
-Colombia Médica is committed to making the review process as timely and useful as possible for authors.
+Colombia Médica is committed to making the review process as timely and valuable as possible for authors.

-To speed the processing of manuscripts, Colombia Médica only accepts manuscripts online via the following website http://colombiamedica.univalle.edu.co .This site contains full instructions for authors and step-by-step instructions for submitting manuscripts, cover letters, and supporting materials (if necessary).
+To speed the processing of manuscripts, Colombia Médica only accepts manuscripts online via the following website: http://colombiamedica.univalle.edu.co .This site contains complete instructions for authors and step-by-step instructions for submitting manuscripts, cover letters, and supporting materials (if necessary).

 Submitted manuscripts must fit into one of the following categories: